USWNT news: Alex Morgan scores 100th national team goal | Goal.com

 Her first goal came all the way back in 2010 when she netted in a friendly against China, scoring three more goals before the end of her first year with the senior side including the winner in a 1-0 result against Italy in a FIFA Women’s World Cup playoff match.

-Morgan went on to score twice, once against Germany and once against France, in the 2011 World Cup.
+Morgan went on to score twice, once against France and once against Japan, in the 2011 World Cup.

 ALEX MORGAN HAS DONE IT!!! 🙌— FOX Soccer (@FOXSoccer) April 5, 2019